 Hurst Sprinkler Repair

-There are some people that take this to the extreme.
-Take Stuart Grindle for example.
+There are some people that take DYI to the extreme.
+Let us paint you a picture, take Stuart Grindle for example.
 Stuart is a 74-year-old man who says he has spent over 60,000 hours taking immense care of his lawn in Great Britain.
 He’s so particular about his lawn that he will not allow anyone to walk on it, including his own family, including his 74-year-old wife.
 He mows his grass 6 times a week and helps keep a carpet sort of finish to his grass by using the same seeds that a golf course uses for theirs.

 Lawn Maintenance & Repair Involving Irrigation Systems

 - Aeration – Aeration needs to be done minimally twice a year.
 Once in early spring (late March or so) and once in the late fall (around November generally).
 This alleviates soil compaction with the small holes allowing air, water, and other nutrients to penetrate roots in the grass and into the soil.
 Otherwise, there really isn’t a good way to deal with thatch.
 One tip in regard to mowing is mowing a day or two before you aerate in order to get the grass at a good level for that and seeding.
 It tends to be more effective that way.
 Over time, the layer of thatch will decrease.

 This is of course not an all-inclusive list, but just a short few things to look for if you’re having issues with your lawn.
 If you have any questions or issues creating a good sprinkler schedule, it’s recommended to contact a lawn specialist in Hurst, Texas.
 For local issues and concerns with your yard and landscape, Sprinkler Repair of Texas is only a phone call away.